orioncactus/pretendard/packages/pretendard-jp/docs/en/README.md

 ## Pretendard JP

 Use the code below to use Pretendard as a webfonts which is suitable for the Japanese environment and also supports all features.
-Provided font-family name is `'Pretendard JP'`.
+Provided font-family name is `"Pretendard JP"`.

-To use Korea-localized glyphs, add this code to stylesheets: `font-feature-settings: 'ss05';`
+To use Korea-localized glyphs, add this code to stylesheets: `font-feature-settings: "ss05";`

 #### HTML